2014 Peshawar school massacre: Attack

 Within 15 minutes, the SSG teams had stormed the school and entered the premises from two sides in their heavy armoured vehicles and trucks.
 Immediately, the SSG personnel engaged the terrorists, preventing them from going after and killing other remaining teaching staff and students.
 The gunmen moved to the administration block of the school and took hostages there.
 One of them was shot by the military personnel near the auditorium, while the other five managed to make it to the administration block.
-The emergency trauma teams, and units of the Army Medical Corps in military armoured vehicles were rushed to the school; the Army Corps of Military Police and the provincial civilian Khyber Pakhtunkhwa Police (KP Police) worked toward closing off any potential escape routes for the terrorists.
+Emergency trauma teams and units of the Army Medical Corps in military armoured vehicles were rushed to the school; the Army Corps of Military Police and the provincial civilian Khyber Pakhtunkhwa Police (KP Police) worked towards closing off any potential escape routes for the terrorists.

 Meanwhile, the SSG commandos had reached the area and surrounded the administration block.
 Most of the operation took place in the attempt to clear this block and rescue the hostages taken by the gunmen.
-Special teams of snipers and their spotters pinpointed the terrorists; one of the six attackers was killed by the snipers from the windows and air vents, while the other three were killed when the commandos stormed the building and rescued the remaining hostages in the process.
+Special teams of snipers and their spotters pinpointed the terrorists.
+One of the six attackers was killed by the snipers from the windows and air vents, while the other three were killed when the commandos stormed the building and rescued the remaining hostages in the process.
 Seven commandos, including two officers, were injured in the battle.
 A search and clearance operation was started immediately to defuse any IEDs planted by the gunmen within the school premises or in the suicide vests that the terrorists were wearing.
 The terrorists were in contact with their handlers during the attack, but soon after the SSG had moved in, the security forces intercepted the terrorists' communications.

-At a press conference, Bajwa would later state, "We know who they are and who they were in contact with but details cannot be shared due to operation reasons.
+At a press conference, Major-General Bajwa would later state, "We know who they are and who they were in contact with but details cannot be shared due to operation reasons.
 They were aware of locations and they must have carried out the recon of the area.
 And it is highly possible that someone from inside might have tipped them off."

 Victims

 An estimated total of 1,099 people and teaching staff were present on the school premises.
-Responding forces were successful in rescuing approximately 960, though 121 were injured.
-149 people were killed, including 133 children and school staff members.
+Responding forces were successful in rescuing approximately 960, though 139 were injured.
+149 people were killed, including 132 children and 9 school staff members.

-The provincial Government of Khyber Pakhtunkhwa announced PKR 2,000,000 (US$11,300 approx.) as compensation to the kin of each of the deceased in the terror attack and PKR 200,000 (US$1,130 approx.) to the seriously injured.
+The provincial Government of Khyber Pakhtunkhwa announced PKR 3,164,000 (US$11,300 approx.) as compensation to the kin of each of the deceased in the terror attack and PKR 200,000 (US$1,130 approx.) to the seriously injured.